Barack Obama, Hillary Cinton and Bill Clinton

 Barney Frank has long been an outspoken opponent of America's corrupt campaign finance system.
 Today, he equates criticism of Hillary Clinton's fundraising with McCarthyism.

-The media has followed suit: The Washington Post has run article after article lambasting Sanders for running a campaign that cynically preys on the hopes of the masses.
+The media has followed suit: The Washington Post has run article after article criticizing Sanders for running a campaign that cynically preys on the hopes of the masses.
 The New York Times, replete with voices similar to that of Paul Krugman -- who has offered take after take lamenting that Sanders just isn't very serious and that no serious person supports his agenda -- and Vox have fallen in line behind the liberal consensus, as well.

 Not content to attack Sanders's platform, liberals have also, on many occasions, expressed utter contempt for his supporters, often pushing some version of the narrative that falsely characterizes backers of the Vermont senator as racist, sexist, "Bernie bros."

-(They forget, of course, that in doing so they, as Wendi Muse observes, erase from view the people of color and women among Sanders's supporters.)
+(They forget, of course, that in doing so, they, as Wendi Muse observes, erase from view the people of color and women among Sanders's supporters.)

 One commentator anticipates the day when Democrats can finally shed the mask of progressivism and "gleefully and comprehensively trash" those who dared to back a democratic socialist for president of the United States.